cockroachdb/docs/cockroachcloud/monitoring-page.md

 ### View and configure dashboards

-{% comment %}
-Open your Datadog [Dashboard List](https://docs.datadoghq.com/dashboards/#dashboard-list) and click `TK`.
-This sample dashboard presents metrics on TK.
+Open your Datadog [Dashboard List](https://docs.datadoghq.com/dashboards/#dashboard-list) and click `CockroachDB Dedicated Overview`.
+This sample dashboard presents a high-level view of SQL performance and latency, and information about resource consumption to help aid in capacity planning.
+It provides the ability to drill down to specific nodes (identified by a `(node, region)` tag pair) within your cluster.

-To create your own {{ site.data.products.dedicated }} dashboard, you can either [clone](https://docs.datadoghq.com/dashboards/#clone-dashboard) the default `TK` dashboard and edit the widgets, or [create a new dashboard](https://docs.datadoghq.com/dashboards/#new-dashboard).
+To create your own {{ site.data.products.dedicated }} dashboard, you can either [clone](https://docs.datadoghq.com/dashboards/#clone-dashboard) the default `CockroachDB Dedicated Overview` dashboard and edit the widgets, or [create a new dashboard](https://docs.datadoghq.com/dashboards/#new-dashboard).
-{% endcomment %}

-To create your own {{ site.data.products.dedicated }} dashboard, see the [Datadog documentation](https://docs.datadoghq.com/dashboards/#new-dashboard).

-The [available metrics](https://docs.datadoghq.com/integrations/cockroach-cloud) are drawn directly from the CockroachDB [Prometheus endpoint](../{{site.versions["stable"]}}/monitoring-and-alerting.html#prometheus-endpoint) and are intended for use as building blocks for your own charts.
+The [available metrics](#available-metrics) are drawn directly from the CockroachDB [Prometheus endpoint](../{{site.versions["stable"]}}/monitoring-and-alerting.html#prometheus-endpoint) and are intended for use as building blocks for your own charts.

 {{site.data.alerts.callout_info}}
 Metric values and time-series graphs in Datadog are not guaranteed to match those in the [DB Console](#access-the-db-console), due to differences in how CockroachDB and Datadog calculate and display metrics.
 {{site.data.alerts.end}}

+#### Available metrics

 To preview the metrics being collected, you can: